microsoft/garnet/website/docs/commands/garnet-specific.md

 One of the following:

-- **Integer reply**: The updated ETag if the value was successfully updated.
+- **Array reply**: The updated ETag if the value was successfully updated, and no a
 - **Nil reply**: If the key does not exist.
-- **Simple string reply**: If the provided ETag does not match the current ETag returns VAL_NOT_FOUND

 ---